lowRISC/opentitan/hw/ip/pinmux/doc/_index.md

 1                             | 2                              | High-Z
 1                             | 3                              | Keep last value

-Note that if the behavior is set to "Drive", the sleep mode will not be activated upon deep sleep entry.
+Note that if the behavior is set to "Drive", the sleep mode will not be activated upon sleep entry.
 Rather, the retention logic continues to drive the value coming from the peripheral side.
 Also note that the sleep logic is located after the `pinmux` matrix, hence the sleep configuration is per MIO pad and not per MIO peripheral.